 Today marks the 12th day of the 60-day supplemental session (PDF).
 If we were living prior to 1979 (PDF), there would be no supplemental session.
 Much to the surprise of political pundits at the time, Washington voters approved a constitutional amendment that introduced a 60 supplemental session on the back side of the two-year biennium.
 Goes to show, pundits rarely know everything.

 PESB and Paraeducator Board members hit the ground running during the first week of session for their inaugural Hill Climb!
 Board members engaged with legislators speaking directly on key issues regarding policy and funding priorities for the 2018 session.
 A big thank you to everyone who participated; it was a blast!

-The first critical policy cutoff is a few weeks away (February 2nd) and marks when policy bills must be referred out of committee in their chamber of origin (House or Senate) or they are considered “dead.”
-But, as with most things in the legislature, no bill is truly dead if you have the votes.
-These cutoffs are self-imposed deadlines to help keep the business of the legislature moving forward in a timely manner.
+The first critical policy cutoff is a few weeks away (February 2) and marks when policy bills must be referred out of committee in their chamber of origin (House or Senate) or they are considered “dead.”
+But, as with most things in the Legislature, no bill is truly dead if you have the votes.
+These cutoffs are self-imposed deadlines to help keep the business of the Legislature moving forward in a timely manner.

 Being that this is a supplemental session, and the spirit is to address technical corrections necessary to implement already passed legislation, our agency’s list of priorities is rather small.
 There are, however, pieces of legislation and budget priorities to keep our eyes on.